gvvaughan/specl/doc/specl.md

       to_fail_while_matching "^[%w/]+: rspec: "
 {% endhighlight %}

+### 6.2.
+Programmatic Specifications

+At times, especially with large or complex specifications, it can feel as though [YAML] forces you to write a lot of boiler plate [Lua] over and over again across related examples.
+Actually, [YAML] was chosen as the file format for _spec-files_ purely to help organise and separate examples as your specifications are fleshed out; but, when it starts to get in the way, you can usually move boiler plate code into a helper function and simply call that function each time you need to use it.

+However, that doesn't work when the boiler plate crosses examples:

+{% highlight lua %}
+    - describe system-specific feature:
+      - it diagnoses missing arguments: if have_feature then expect (system_specific ()).to_raise "bad argument"
+          end
+      - it diagnoses wrong argument types: if have_feature then expect (system_specific (false)).to_raise "string expected" end
+{% endhighlight %}

+What we really want to do here is skip the entire group on systems that do not support that particular feature.
+We could write a wrapper function to call `expect`, and sometimes that's a useful idiom; but here, we can use a programmatic `it` inside the outer `describe` group, and then wrap the whole example in an `if`, like so:

+{% highlight lua %}
+    - describe system-specific feature: if have_feature then it ("diagnoses missing arguments", function () expect (system_specific ()).to_raise "bad argument" end) it ("diagnoses wrong argument types", function () expect (system_specific (false)).to_raise "string expected" end) end
+{% endhighlight %}

+As you can see, we can call `it` with a description string, followed by a [thunk], which interact with [formatters](#4-formatters) in precisely the same fashion as a separate [YAML] `it` description and example in that position would have.

 ## 7. Not Yet Implemented

 No support for mocks in the current version.